 Without further ado, if you really want to know how to deal with emotional pain, here’s a good strategy for finding your dominant sources of pain.
 And following that, I’ve included a strategy for finally getting some badly-needed relief.

 - Take out a sheet of paper and list everything that’s making you feel anxious, angry, nervous, stressed, overwhelmed, etc. Take as much time as you need.
 Don’t edit yourself, but keep this list private if you need to.

 - Read the list and pay attention to your feelings as you read them.
 Carefully consider which item might be the top source of dominant pain in your life and mark the one that you would feel the most relief from if it were no longer a source of pain.

-Keep in mind that you can carry paper with you and when you notice another source of pain, add it to your list.
+Keep in mind that you can carry paper with you and when you notice another source of emotional pain, add it to your list.
 Treat it as a work in progress, which is really what life is anyway.

-Now that you’ve created your main list and identified your strongest source of pain, as well as many other big and little sources of pain that are dragging you down or making you feel like you’re suffocating, let’s talk about change.
+Now that you’ve created your main list and identified your strongest source of emotional pain, as well as many other big and little sources of pain that are dragging you down or making you feel like you’re suffocating, let’s talk about change.

 Specifically, let’s talk about how to start making changes when emotional pain (stress, worry, fear, overwhelm, etc.) has you bogged down.

 Here are a few reminders…some things to ponder.